carpentries-incubator/reproducible-publications-quarto/_episodes/08-code-chunks.md

 ~~~
 {: .language-r}

-> ## Time to Render!
-> Let's see if our code worked when generated from an external script
-{: .checklist}

-Our plot should look exactly the same as the first copy-pasted one.

-Success!
-And you'll notice that the global code chunk options were applied to this code chunk as well.

 ### Add the code to our Quarto document

 First, find `FIXME 9` in the Quarto document for Fig 3 (ctrl-f "FIXME 9").

-Add the same code from our generic document where `FIXME 9` is located under "Previw of Research Results".
+Add the following code where `FIXME 9` is located under "Previw of Research Results".

 ~~~
 # run the code from 03_HR_analysis.R in the code directory